cscvrteam7/finalBuildSpectrumBlaster/README.md

-# finalBuildSpectrumBlaster
+# spectrumBlaster-5-3
-Final Build.
-Meant to be viewed with a VR Headset, may look out of place without one.
+Most Recent Build.
+Just need to map out nodes to the music